zeus-shield/zsc/README.md

 Zeusshield (ZSC) system: AI&P2P Insurance Market Platform

 Official solidity implementation for the core part of the ZSC system.

--mplementation of the website based interfance not included here.
+Implementation of the website based interfance not included here.

 ## Update